What Is The Difference Between Bedrock And Java

 Java Edition does not have a built-in marketplace or in-game economy.
 All mods and customizations are typically free and community-driven.
 Bedrock Edition, on the other hand, features the Minecraft Marketplace, where creators can sell their add-ons, maps, and texture packs.

 If you prefer a purely community-driven experience with no in-game purchases, Java Edition is the better choice.
-However, if you don't mind spending money on official content and supporting creators through the Marketplace, Bedrock Edition provides a convenient way to access a wide range of customizations.
+That said, if you don't mind spending money on official content and supporting creators through the Marketplace, Bedrock Edition provides a convenient way to access a wide range of customizations.

 FAQ